This blog post is all about a guide to visiting Batu Caves and includes everything you need to know if it’s your first time visiting.

 The heat is far more manageable, crowds are lighter, and you’ll have better photo opportunities before tour groups arrive.

-- Best months: May to September
+- Best months to visit Batu Caves: May to September

-- Best time of day: Early morning
+- Best time of day to visit Batu Caves: Early morning

 - Avoid for crowds: Thaipusam unless you want the cultural experience